 With food production, it is obvious where most of the water footprint comes from and why so much is needed.
 Farmers need to water their crops as well as provide water for livestock to drink.
 In wet countries like the UK, the majority of the water will come through rainfall or is taken from rivers and reservoirs which are replenished with rain.

 The quantities of water needed to produce food are staggering - as individuals, our total water footprint for food consumption is more than 3,000 litres of water per day.
-Just one tomato, for example, uses around 50 litres of water; one potato takes around 290 litres, and the production of one kilogram of beef takes a massive 15,400 litres.
+Producing just one tomato, for example, uses around 50 litres of water; one potato uses around 290 litres; and the production of one kilogram of beef takes a massive 15,400 litres.

 When it comes to products, the amount of water used is equally large.
 The creation of just one pound of plastic will consume around 100 litres of water, a smartphone will need 14,500 litres, and a car could require anything up to 100,000 litres by the time it reaches the forecourt.